LeonardoDiCaterina/DL/README.txt

 ------------------------------------

 # A Naming Conventions
-Naming convention for directories and files should follow ChimeraCase e.g. This_IsChimeraCase.
+Naming convention for directories and files should follow snake_case.

 ## 1. Naming Convention for Code Development
 Notebook and Model development scripts naming conventions include: